The Pokémon Company

-The company has separate subsidiaries that handle operations in different parts of the world, with the Pokémon Company International supporting the territories outside Asia and being responsible for brand management, licensing, marketing, the Pokémon Trading Card Game, the animated TV series, home entertainment, and the official Pokémon website on the territories outside Asia.
+The company has separate subsidiaries that handle operations in different parts of the world, with the Pokémon Company International supporting the territories outside Asia and being responsible for brand management, licensing, marketing, the Pokémon Trading Card Game, and the official Pokémon website on the territories outside Asia, including America and Europe.

-The Pokémon Company also handles publishing of all Pokémon video games since 2001, except that Nintendo handles the publishing for console titles outside Japan.
-The Pokémon Company is mostly responsible for marketing and funding, while Nintendo handles distribution of the titles in Japan and outside it.
-Both companies work together in localization, production, QA, and other aspects.
-The company is solely responsible for publishing and licensing mobile Pokémon titles, unlike console titles where it has help from Nintendo.
+Since 2001, the Pokémon Company has handled the publishing of all Pokémon console games in Japan, while overseas Nintendo subsidiaries such as Nintendo of America and Nintendo of Europe handle distribution and worldwide co-publication with the Pokémon Company International, with both companies working together in localization, production and QA, while development is handled by different companies contracted in spin-offs and by Game Freak in mainline titles.
+The company is solely responsible for publishing and licensing mobile Pokémon titles, unlike console titles where it has some help from Nintendo.

 History

 In 1998, Nintendo, Creatures, and Game Freak established the Pokémon Center Company (ポケモンセンター株式会社, Pokemon Sentā Kabushiki gaisha) in order to effectively manage the Pokémon Center stores in Japan.
 After the popularity of Pokémon Gold and Silver, they received many merchandising proposals from around the world.
 Companies were interested in working with the Pokémon brand.
 At that time, Tsunekazu Ishihara of Creatures was the person in charge of approving licensed products.
 Because of the sheer volume of products, Ishihara thought it was too much work for one person to handle.
-At the same time, in order for the franchise to continue, Ishihara wished to further expand the franchise with long-term goals, such as continuing the anime series, and releasing a movie every year.
+At the same time, in order for the franchise to continue, Ishihara wished to further expand the franchise with long-term goals, such as continuing the TV series, and releasing a movie every year.
 It was then decided that a new organization was needed in order to gather together all the strands of brand management.

-This led the three companies to turn The Pokémon Center Company into The Pokémon Company in order to further expand its scope, responsibilities, and areas of business.
-According to Satoru Iwata, establishing The Pokémon Company was one of his first projects at Nintendo.
+This led the three companies to turn the Pokémon Center Company into the Pokémon Company in order to further expand its scope, responsibilities, and areas of business.
+According to Satoru Iwata, establishing the Pokémon Company was one of his first projects at Nintendo.

 Managing the Pokémon Center stores is still a pillar for the company.
 In total, there are stores in 11 locations: Sapporo, Tohoku (Sendai), Tokyo, Skytree Town (Oshiage), Tokyo-Bay (Chiba), Yokohama, Nagoya, Kyoto, Osaka, Hiroshima and Fukuoka.

 The United States branch (Pokémon USA, Inc.) opened in 2001 to handle licensing overseas in the Americas.
-Nintendo Australia is responsible for some licensing and marketing of Pokémon products in Australia and New Zealand because The Pokémon Company does not have an Australian branch.
+Nintendo Australia is responsible for some licensing and marketing of Pokémon products in Australia and New Zealand because the Pokémon Company does not have an Australian branch.

-Since 2001, nearly all Pokémon products are represented as "©Pokémon" in the copyright acknowledgments with the usual three of "©Nintendo", "©GAME FREAK inc." and "©Creatures Inc." The three companies also have ownership of all of the Pokémon-related trademarks in Japan while Nintendo is the sole owner of Pokémon-related trademarks in other countries.
+Since 2001, nearly all Pokémon products are represented as "©Pokémon" in the copyright acknowledgments with the original three owners of "©Nintendo", "©GAME FREAK inc." and "©Creatures Inc." The three companies also have ownership of all of the Pokémon-related trademarks in Japan while Nintendo is the sole owner of Pokémon-related trademarks in other countries.
 Licensed toys are made by third- and second-party companies such as Tomy and Jazwares.